drekbad/assistant-layoff/README.md

 This script requests your authorization token, easily retrieved via request headers with an authenticated OpenAI session.
 It will find all assistants and group them by their name, giving a readout of all the names and their counts.
 Delete by name or delete all at once.
-The progress will be indicated by 25% increments until done.
+The progress will be indicated by 25 percent increments until done.
 ---
 ### Usage: ###
 python script_name.py [options]